 Foreign Language: Not required.

-Liberal Studies Program: As outlined on appropriate Liberal Studies Check Sheet.
+Liberal Studies Program: As outlined on the appropriate Liberal Studies Check Sheet.

 * Indicates courses that also meet Liberal Studies requirements.

 Among requirements for graduation, the student must have a 2.00 average in the major and successfully complete a research project.
 An internship with an approved business, agency, or other organization involved in environmental work is strongly recommended.

 Students will choose a minimum of 20 credits from the following with the restriction that CHEM 303, Environmental Chemistry; ENVS 333, Environmental Engineering; and ENVS 430, Environmental Risk Analysis must be included in the minimum of 20 credit hours.